 Since his success on SNL, Davidson has participated in Justin Bieber's Comedy Central Roast and has appeared in the rom-com Set It Up (2018) and the upcoming John Turturro crime-comedy flick Going Places.

-Among Davidson's many tattoos, some of his more famous ones include one of Hillary Clinton on his leg (he calls Clinton his "hero"), as well as his more recent ink, which reference his love for pop sensation Ariana Grande.
-In 2018 an image of a black bunny mask tattooed behind Davidson's ear appeared to be an homage to Grande's Dangerous Woman cover.
-He is also said to have gotten the pint-size pop star's initials engraved on his hand.
+Among Davidson's many tattoos, some of his more famous ones include one of Hillary Clinton on his leg (he calls Clinton his "hero").
+After beginning his relationship with pop sensation Ariana Grande, Davidson had an image of a black bunny mask tattooed behind his ear, an apparent homage to the cover of Grande's Dangerous Woman album.
+After the couple split, the bunny mask was replaced with a black heart tatoo.

 Relationship with Ariana Grande

 Davidson and Grande first drew attention to their relationship after her performance at the Billboard Music Awards in May 2018.
 Within a month, they surprised fans with the announcement that they were engaged.